1 Determine how much you can afford.

 8 Check the legal details.

 With the deal finalized and the financing in place, your lawyer can now search the title and check whether there are any unpaid property taxes outstanding.
 Your lawyer will arrange for a survey to be completed, if necessary.
+Keep in mind that this is an important step in buying home or any other property.

 9 Complete the paperwork.